RyanCotsakis/excursion-sets/README.md

 ### References
 The functions in this repository are based on research by Ryan Cotsakis, Elena Di Bernardino, and Thomas Opitz.
 The following references are used to construct the functions:

+- Hermine Biermé, H. and Agnès Desolneux.
+The effect of discretization on the mean geometry of a 2D random field.
+2021.
+Annales Henri Lebesgue **4** 1295–1345
-- Ryan Cotsakis, Elena Di Bernardino, Thomas Opitz.
+- Ryan Cotsakis, Elena Di Bernardino, and Thomas Opitz.
 On the perimeter estimation of pixelated excursion sets of 2D anisotropic random fields.
 2022. [hal-03582844v2](https://hal.science/hal-03582844v2).
 - Ryan Cotsakis.
 Identifying the reach from high-dimensional point cloud data with connections to r-convexity.
 2022. [hal-03854575](https://hal.science/hal-03854575v1).

 Please cite these references if you use the functions in your work.